Today’s Bible reading

 More thoughts for meditation about Howard Thurman

 Born in Florida in 1899, Howard Thurman was raised primarily by his grandmother – a former slave.
 He showed signs of a vibrant spiritual life early, and would read the Bible to his grandmother.
-Thurman tells the story in his most famous work Jesus and the Disinherited that his mother would not permit him to read anything by the apostle Paul (besides 1 Corinthians 13) because the abusive theology that the white preachers would perpetrate on her and other enslaved people — biblical mandates to be “good slaves.”
+Thurman tells the story in his most famous work: Jesus and the Disinherited, how his mother would not permit him to read anything by the Apostle Paul (besides 1 Corinthians 13) because of the abusive theology that the white preachers would perpetrate on her and other enslaved people — biblical mandates to be “good slaves.”

-Thurman grew as a pastor and academic, often in ways that convince many people to call him a mystic.
-He had a significant bond with Quaker leader and pacifist Rufas Jones of Haverford College (the key leader of the organization that became the American Friends Service Committee) which led him to leading a delegation to meet with Mohandas Gandhi.
+Thurman grew as a pastor and academic, and became a man many people call a mystic.
+He had a significant bond with Quaker leader and pacifist Rufas Jones of Haverford College (the key leader of the organization that became the American Friends Service Committee).
+That connection moved him to lead a delegation to meet with Mohandas Gandhi.

-As a theologian, Thurman was a pioneer in articulating Jesus’ mission of liberating oppressed people.
+As a theologian, Thurman was a pioneer in articulating Jesus’ mission of liberation for oppressed people.
 He taught that “if you ever developed a cultivated will with spiritual discipline the flame of freedom would never perish.”
 He served as one of the pastors of the first intentionally interracial church in the US — The Church for the Fellowship of All Peoples in San Francisco.
-As a friend of Martin King, Thurman became a spiritual adviser and mentor to Martin Luther King, Jr. Howard Thurman is usually credited with the development of the nonviolence theories and tactics that were central to the Civil Rights Movement.
-Thurman wrote over twenty books besides speeches and articles.
-He died on this day in 1981.
+As a friend of Martin King, Thurman became a spiritual adviser and mentor to Martin Luther King, Jr. Howard Thurman is usually credited with developing the nonviolence theories and tactics that were central to the Civil Rights Movement.
+He wrote over twenty books besides speeches and articles before he died on this day in 1981.